 But in recent CT1 137#e meeting this scenario was discussed in C1-225456 and majority agreed that AMF should inform the UE about this subscription change in UE Configuration Update procedure.

-Given that several companies in CT1 have raised issues with the use of UPU, and that UCU is already used for other subscription updates (e.g MPS), it is proposed (again) to use UCU in order to update the UE with AerialUESubscriptionInfo
+This CR though clarifies that the indication the UE receives from AMF is about service availability e.g. because of the aerial subscription becomes a part of the UE subscription data retrieved from UDM